-Plan for migration to System Center Configuration Manager
+Plan for migration to Configuration Manager current branch

-Before you migrate data to a System Center Configuration Manager destination hierarchy, make sure that you are familiar with sites and hierarchies in Configuration Manager.
-For more about sites and hierarchies, see Fundamentals of System Center Configuration Manager.
+Before you migrate data to a Configuration Manager current branch destination hierarchy, make sure that you are familiar with sites and hierarchies in Configuration Manager.
+For more about sites and hierarchies, see Fundamentals of Configuration Manager.

-You must install a System Center Configuration Manager hierarchy to be the destination hierarchy before you migrate data from a supported source hierarchy.
+Install a Configuration Manager current branch hierarchy to be the destination hierarchy before you migrate data from a supported source hierarchy.

 After you install the destination hierarchy, set up the management features and functions that you want to use in your destination hierarchy before you start to migrate data.